-If a person accesses the intranet on two different devices (eg their laptop and their phone) Google analytics will count this as two users.
-This is because Google Analytics keeps the person’s details anonymous and can’t connect that the same person has logged in on different devices (see full definition here).
+If a person accesses the intranet on two different devices (eg their laptop and their phone), this will be counted as two users by Google Analytic.
+Intranet user details are kept anonymous by Google Analytics, meaning it can’t connect that the same person has logged in on different devices (see full definition here).

 - A session refers to the activity of a person during a set period of time.
 If a person is inactive for more than 30 minutes, when they next interact with the intranet it is counted as a new session (see full definition here).
 Thus a person who uses the intranet throughout the day would normally have multiple sessions.